Thermal effects on stellar neutron capture reactions: a quantum dynamical approach: Theory

 \subsection{The modified Chebyshev method for absorptive dynamics}

-To understand the probability of a neutron being captured by the nucleus, a phenomenological absorption potential is used.
-This Woods-Saxon-shaped potential acts to extract normalisation from the incident wave-packet.
-Some care is needed for the placement of this potential, since the channel couplings need to take effect inside the nucleus before the absorption potential takes away any normalisation from the wave-packet \cite{hodgson1984neutron}.
+To understand the probability that a neutron being captured by the nucleus, a phenomenological absorption potential is used.
+This Woods-Saxon-shaped potential, as defined by Eq.
+(1), acts to reduce the normalisation of the incident wave-packet.
+Some care is needed for the placement of this potential, as channel couplings need to take effect inside the nucleus before the absorption potential reduces the norm of the wave-packet \cite{hodgson1984neutron}.
 The positions of these potentials can be seen in Figure \ref{fig:couplechanpot}.
 A potential too close to the edge of the nuclear radius would not allow any effects from the couplings, whereas a potential too close to the center of the nucleus will not maximally absorb normalisation.
-It was found that this location, described by the parameters in Table \ref{tab:parameters}, still gives maximum absorption and allows for the couplings to take place.
-Similarly, the absorption strength of $V_{W0}=-7$ MeV is sufficiently large to have $<0.1\%$ change in cross section if a larger $V_{W0}=-50$ MeV absorption strength was chosen, showing the independence of the cross section on these absorption parameters.
+This location, described by the parameters in Table \ref{tab:parameters}, still gives maximum absorption with $R_{W0}=5$ fm, but still allows the couplings to take place.
+Similarly, the absorption strength of $V_{W0}=-7$ MeV is sufficiently large to have a $<0.1\%$ change in cross section if a larger $V_{W0}=-50$ MeV absorption strength was chosen, showing the independence of the cross section on these absorption parameters.

 With the inclusion of this absorption potential, the modified Chebyshev propagator is used in the TDCCWP method.
 The Chebyshev propagator rewrites the exponential time evolution operator as a set of Chebyshev polynomials \cite{chen1999chebyshev}.
-In general, using an absorption potential in the Hamiltonian would make the Hamiltonian complex.
-To deal with this, an operator is used to extract the imaginary part while still using the real part of the Hamiltonian.
-This method applies a recurrence relation where the absorption potential acts as the wave-packet propagates through time using Chebyshev polynomials \cite{mandelshtam1995bound}.
+In general, using an absorption potential in the Hamiltonian would make the Hamiltonian non-Hermitian.
+To deal with this, an operator is used to reduce the normalisation of the wave-packet while leaving the Hamiltonian real.
+This method applies a recurrence relation in which the absorption potential acts as the wave-packet propagates in time using Chebyshev polynomials \cite{mandelshtam1995bound}.
 The complete method can be found in \cite{mandelshtam1995bound} and \cite{diaz2018characterizing}.
-This method gives the base of the calculation and propagation, and now the intrinsic physics of the excited states are explored using the kinematically closed states first.
+This method gives the basis for the time propagation and calculation of both the capture probabilities and associated cross sections.